 - Do not be shy: You’ll be staying at their farm so let them know a bit about you.
 You’re not the only one volunteering for that farm so it won’t hurt to “sell yourself” by pointing out your strong points.
 Can you sow seeds?
 Do you have some experience planting vegetables?
 Provide some details of your skills.
 If you don’t have any direct related experience, emphasize other attributes.
 Are you hard working?
 Do you take directions well?
 Will you take ownership of the work assigned to you?
 Going to go far in helping you land that volunteer spot in the farm.

 - Don’t take risks: While you are a guest at their farm, you alone are responsible for your safety.
-Members of WWOOF have insurance but if you’re careful you won’t ever have to use it.
+Members of WWOOF have insurance in some countries, but if you’re careful you won’t ever have to use it.
 Be careful when spraying on plants, when feeding animals and doing other tasks.
 Use common sense as well.
 If you’re asked to drive the tractor and you don’t feel capable of doing so, let your host know and politely decline.

 - Do not be rigid: One of the things you will quickly learn in a farm is that plans for the day changes.
 This isn’t like your regular 9 to 5 job.
 When you emailed the farm back in January, they might have said you’ll be feeding the chickens and cows, and doing cleaning and maintenance, but that could change drastically when you arrive.